piyushlasane/GeekyLeet-ProblemS-Java/LetterCombinations.md

+## 17. Letter Combinations of a Phone Number
 ## Question
-The problem can be found at the following link: [Question Link](PasteLink)
+The problem can be found at the following link: [Question Link](https://leetcode.com/problems/letter-combinations-of-a-phone-number/description/)

 ### Code